 These figures are only averages and there are lots of variables, genetic factors, her birth weight, whether she has had any illnesses, etc. Being skinny might just be how she is – which is a lot more healthy than being obese!

 Only if she seems weak, ill, or dehydrated, or if she would be falling rapidly behind her weight and length scales, would be a matter or worry.
 Check with her health nurse!

 Feeding an 11-Month-Old That Doesn’t Want Solid Foods

 At her age, breastmilk is still the most important part of her diet, so breastfeeding is the best thing, congratulations on keeping it up!

 Solid foods are really just introducing tastes, textures, and different experiences.
 It only provides a small percentage of her calories.

 Don’t make a battle out of feeding her solids, just make it fun.
-Here are some thing s to consider:
+You are not in a hurry!